floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 <kibana index name>*
 ```

-## Limitations of multi-tenancy implementation in SearchGuard 2.x.x
+## Limitations of multi-tenancy implementation in For FLX v2.0.0 and higher
 Most of the limitations are related to how saved object IDs are modified by SearchGuard to map saved objects to tenants.
 SearchGuard appends to each saved object's ID a tenant ID.
 SearchGuard also replaces an extended version of the saved object ID with the genuine one before returning saved objects via API.
 The genuine version of the saved object ID is returned only when a tenant is selected via the appropriate HTTP header.
 However, this is not always possible.
 The inability to restore genuine saved object IDs results in the following limitations
 - Cannot use document ID in query.
 Such a query may not gain the desired result or gain incorrect results.
 Example of such a query:
 ```